UoM-ResPlat-DevOps/python-mfclient/README.md

 ### 1. Quick Start

-  1) Check out mfclient.py from [github](https://github.com/UoM-ResPlat-DevOps/python-mfclient)
+  a.
+Check out mfclient.py from [github](https://github.com/UoM-ResPlat-DevOps/python-mfclient)

-  2) import mfclient module into your python code and use the API to communicate with Mediaflux server.
+  b. import mfclient module into your python code and use the API to communicate with Mediaflux server.

-  3) simple example below shows how to import the module, connect to mediaflux server and execute a service:
+  c. simple example below shows how to import the module, connect to mediaflux server and execute a service:
 ```python
 import mfclient
 # create connection object